New Implementation Date

 Strengthened Quality Standards

-Quality Standards are the rules that aged care providers must follow.
+Quality Standards are the rules that aged care providers must follow from 1 November 2025.
 These are being updated to make them:

 Easier to understand